Federal Pell Grant and Other Grants

 Award amounts vary based on a student’s Estimated Family Contribution (EFC) resulting from the FAFSA and the student’s enrollment status.
 Awards will be adjusted if the student is not enrolled full-time (12 or more credit hours).
 The Federal Pell Grant may be available in the summer semester.

 Eligible students may receive the Federal Pell Grant until the completion of the bachelor’s degree OR until the equivalent of 12 full-time semesters of the grant.
 For more information about the Federal Pell Grant, please visit the Federal Student Aid website.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 FSEOG is a grant funded by the federal government for undergraduate, degree-seeking students with exceptional financial need.
 The amount of FSEOG funds is limited.
-Priority is given to students who receive maximum Federal Pell Grants (zero EFC), and submit the Free Application for Federal Student Aid (FAFSA) by MTSU's priority deadline of January 17, 2017 for filing the 2017-18 FAFSA and January 16, 2018 for filing the 2018-19 FAFSA.
+Priority is given to students who receive maximum Federal Pell Grants (zero EFC), and submit the Free Application for Federal Student Aid (FAFSA) by MTSU's priority deadline of January 16, 2018 for filing the 2018-19 FAFSA and February 1, 2019 for filing the 2019-20 FAFSA.

 A FSEOG grant does not have to be repaid.
 The average FSEOG award is $600 per academic year.
 There is no guarantee that every eligible student will be able to receive a FSEOG award.
 For more information about the FSEOG, please visit the Federal Student Aid website.